Perry County Indiana Sheriff's Office

 Chief Deputy Eric Dickenson – Perry County Sheriff’s Office

-Sergeant Jason Shadwick – Tell City Police
+Detective Jason Shadwick – Tell City Police

 Officer Jeff Dickenson – Cannelton Police / Indiana DOC